madmacks59/JBD-BMS-Bluetooth/README.md

 build this code. tgalarneau's bms project is a more general purpose project that uses socket or mqtt connections.
 I needed a streamlined mqtt based code set that simply published a single mqtt message to a broker, which I will process into a MariaDB database and then display using Grafana.
+And I only need to process 4 cell (12v) batteries.

-His is more sophisticated by far, and you should check it out.
+His project is more sophisticated by far, and you should check it out.

 I've added several features to the python code.